 14. Enable Reader View

-A lot of the websites you come across on the internet fill up their pages with a lot of content and media, including ads, which can be distracting at times when you want to focus just on the text in an article.
-This is where the reader view comes into rescue.
-To view an article in reader view, hit the reader view icon (horizontal lines) on the left of the address bar.
-And once you are done with reading, hit the same to exit the Reader View.
+Most websites you come across on the internet are filled up with a lot of content and media (images and videos), including ads.
+This can be distracting at times when you want to focus just on the text in an article.
+Luckily, Safari has a reader view that comes in handy to help you cut down on all the distractions on a webpage.
+To activate Safari reader view, hit the reader view icon (horizontal lines) on the left of the address bar to view an article in the reader mode.
+And once you are done with reading, hit the same to exit the reader view.

 15. View recently visited page

-Although you can use the History to revisit the recently-visited webpages, it still requires you to perform a few clicks before you can open the page again.
-Similarly, if you use private mode, there is no record of your history, and therefore, you cannot access the recently visited webpages using the same.
-So, if you recently visited some webpages in a particular tab — irrespective of whether you are in the normal or private browsing mode — Safari offers a quick and easy way to navigate to any of the recently visited webpages on that particular tab.
-For this, in the tab where you want to navigate to the recently-visited webpages, tap and hold the back arrow key in the toolbar and scroll through the list of different pages you recently visited and leave the cursor on the page you want to open.
+Although you can use history to revisit the recently-visited webpages, it still requires you to perform a few clicks before you can view the page again.
+Besides, if you use private mode, there is no record of your history, and therefore, you cannot access the recently visited webpages using the same.
+So, if you recently visited some webpages in a particular tab — irrespective of whether you are in the normal or private browsing mode — Safari offers a quick and easy way to navigate to any of those recently visited webpages on that particular tab.
+For this, in the tab where you want to navigate to the recently-visited webpages, tap and hold the back arrow key in the toolbar and scroll through the list of different pages you recently visited, and leave the cursor on the page you want to open.

-Using the Safari (for Mac) tips and tricks mentioned above, you can tweak certain elements of the browser, and, in turn, change the way you use it on a daily basis to get the most out of the experience.
-While some of these tips and tricks help you in enhancing the browser experience, the others aid you by increasing functionality and making browsing convenient.
+Using the aforementioned Safari (for Mac) tips and tricks, you can tweak certain elements of the browser, and in turn, change the way you use it on a daily basis to get more out of it.
+While some of these tips and tricks help you in enhancing your Safari experience, the others aid you by increasing functionality and making browsing convenient.